Communications-based train control

 Communications-based train control (CBTC) is a railway signaling system that uses telecommunications between the train and track equipment for traffic management and infrastructure control.
 CBTC allows a train's position to be known more accurately than with traditional signaling systems.
-This makes railway traffic management safer and more efficient.
-Metros (and other railway systems) are able to reduce headways while maintaining or even improving safety.
+This can make railway traffic management safer and more efficient.
+Rapid transit systems (and other railway systems) are able to reduce headways while maintaining or even improving safety.

 A CBTC system is a "continuous, automatic train control system utilizing high-resolution train location determination, independent from track circuits; continuous, high-capacity, bidirectional train-to-wayside data communications; and trainborne and wayside processors capable of implementing automatic train protection (ATP) functions, as well as optional automatic train operation (ATO) and automatic train supervision (ATS) functions," as defined in the IEEE 1474 standard.

 Background and origin

-The main objective of CBTC is to increase track capacity by reducing the time interval (headway) between trains.
+CBTC is a signalling standard defined by the IEEE 1474 standard.
+The original version was introduced in 1999 and updated in 2004.
+The aim was to create consistency and standardisation between digital railway signalling systems that allow for an increase in train capacity through what the standard defines as high-resolution train location determination.
+The standard therefore does not require the use of moving block railway signalling, but in practice this is the most common arrangement.